audiomuze/tagminder/README.md

 #### Renaming of music files and directories based on tag metadata and file attributes

 Renames audio files as follows:
-- if compilation is set to 1: file renaming: 'discnumber-track - artist - title.ext' ; folder renaming: 'VA - album [release] [bit depthsample rate]'.
+- if compilation is set to 1: file renaming: 'discnumber-track - artist - title.ext' ; folder renaming: 'VA - album [release] [bit depth sample rate]'.
-- if compilation is set to 0: file renaming: 'discnumber-track - title.ext' ; folder renaming: 'albumartist - album [release] [bit depthsample rate]'
+- if compilation is set to 0: file renaming: 'discnumber-track - title.ext' ; folder renaming: 'albumartist - album [release] [bit depth sample rate]'

+Files and directories are renamed in-situ rather than being moved elsewhere in directory tree.
+This means all other files associated with an album remain in the renamed folders.